 The Company invests in residential mortgage-backed securities ("RMBS") representing interests in obligations backed by pools of mortgage loans.
-Statement of Financial Accounting Standards ("SFAS") No. 115, Accounting for Certain Investments in Debt and Equity Securities ("SFAS 115"), requires the Company to classify its investment securities as either "trading", "available-for-sale," or "held-to-maturity."
-The Company holds its RMBS as available-for-sale, records investments at estimated fair value as described in Note 5 of these consolidated financial statements, and unrealized gains and losses are included in other comprehensive income in the consolidated statement of operations and comprehensive income (loss).
-From time to time, as part of the overall management of its portfolio, the Company may sell any of its RMBS investments and recognize a realized gain or loss as a component of earnings in the consolidated statement of operations and comprehensive income (loss) utilizing the specific identification method.
+The Company classifies its investment securities as either "trading," "available-for-sale," or "held-to-maturity."
+The Company holds its RMBS as available-for-sale, records investments at estimated fair value as described in Note 5 of these consolidated financial statements, and unrealized gains and losses are included in other comprehensive income (loss) in the consolidated statements of operations and comprehensive income (loss).
+From time to time, as part of the overall management of its portfolio, the Company may sell any of its RMBS investments and recognize a realized gain or loss as a component of earnings in the consolidated statements of operations and comprehensive income (loss) utilizing the specific identification method.

 Interest income on RMBS is computed on the remaining principal balance of the investment security.
-Premiums or discounts on investment securities that are guaranteed as to principal and/or interest repayment as is with agencies of the U.S. Government or federally chartered corporations such as Ginnie Mae, Freddie Mac, or Fannie Mae ("Agency RMBS") are recognized over the life of the investment using the effective interest method as described in SFAS No. 91, Accounting for Nonrefundable Fees and Costs Associated with Originating or Acquiring Loans and Initial Direct Costs of Leases ("SFAS 91").
-Premiums or discounts amortization/accretion on non-Agency RMBS is recognized in accordance with Emerging Issues Task Force ("EITF") No. 99-20, Recognition of Interest Income and Impairment on Purchased and Retained Beneficial Interests in Securitized Financial Assets ("EITF 99-20"), as amended by Financial Accounting Standards Board ("FASB") Staff Position ("FSP") EITF No. 99-20-1, Amendments to the Impairment Guidance of EITF Issue No. 99-20 ("EITF 99-20-1").
+Premiums or discounts on investment securities that are guaranteed as to principal and/or interest repayment as is with agencies of the U.S. Government or federally chartered corporations such as Ginnie Mae, Freddie Mac, or Fannie Mae ("Agency RMBS") are recognized over the life of the investment using the effective interest method.
+Premiums or discounts amortization/accretion on non-Agency RMBS is recognized in accordance with Accounting Standards Codification ("ASC") 325, Investment-Other, Beneficial Interests in Securitized Financial Assets, Subsequent Measurement.
 For non-Agency RMBS, the Company estimates at the time of purchase expected future cash flows, prepayment speeds, credit losses, loss severity, and loss timing based on the Company's observation of available market data, its experience, and the collective judgment of its management team to determine the effective interest rate on the RMBS.
-Not less than quarterly, the Company reevaluates, and if necessary, makes adjustments to its analysis utilizing internal models, external market research and sources in conjunction with it view on performance in the non-Agency RMBS sector.
+Not less than quarterly, the Company reevaluates, and if necessary, makes adjustments to its analysis utilizing internal models, external market research and sources in conjunction with its view on performance in the non-Agency RMBS sector.
 Changes to the Company's assumptions subsequent to the purchase date may increase or decrease the amortization/accretion of premiums and discounts which affects interest income.
 Changes to assumptions that decrease expected future cash flows may result in other-than-temporary impairment.

-Fair value of RMBS is determined in accordance with SFAS No. 157, Fair Value Measurements ("SFAS 157"), utilizing a pricing model that incorporates such factors as coupon, prepayment speeds, weighted average life, collateral composition, borrower characteristics, expected interest rates, life caps, periodic caps, reset dates, collateral seasoning, expected losses, expected default severity, credit enhancement, and other pertinent factors.
+Fair value of RMBS is determined utilizing a pricing model that incorporates such factors as coupon, prepayment speeds, weighted average life, collateral composition, borrower characteristics, expected interest rates, life caps, periodic caps, reset dates, collateral seasoning, expected losses, expected default severity, credit enhancement, and other pertinent factors.
 The Company validates the fair value determined by the pricing model with quotes provided by independent dealers and/or pricing services.
-Material differences between the fair values determined by the Company and third party sources are disclosed in Note 5 of the consolidated financial statements.
+Material differences and the impact of the differences between the fair values determined by the Company and third party sources are disclosed in Note 5 of the consolidated financial statements.